Yair Ariel • April-4-2017

-Company or brand culture is the glue that holds a team together and transforms a group of individuals into a well aligned, disciplined and genuinely satisfied unit.
+Company or brand culture is the glue that holds a team together and transforms a group of individuals into a well-aligned, disciplined and genuinely satisfying unit.

 FECs need to understand that their business comprises of people and pleasing them is the priority.
 Under such circumstances, the asset or resource closest to the patrons is the ground crew in particular and the team in general.

 Happiness is infectious.
 It spreads from lively employees to customers bringing a smile to their faces.

 The following recommendations can make a positive difference.

 - Inspire trust.
 Employees must feel that they are associated with a brand that practices what it preaches.
 If an FEC’s value proposition focuses heavily on quality yet the food pantry is rarely inspected for sanitary standard compliance the message that workers get is “dissimulation” instead of transparency.

 Without even realizing it they may start fearing for their future and suffer from insecurity.
 This is bound to drive quits.